malthe/otto/otto/docs/getting_started.rst

 .. [#] An example of such a resolver is a function which descends “down” a graph of model objects in order to find a context, using e.g. ``__getitem__``.
 Traversal is good for hierarchical data, for instance that of an object database or a file system.

+This concludes the introduction.
+See :ref:`frequently asked questions
+<frequently_asked_questions>` for solutions to common problems.